RafaelBroseghini/Shopping-Cart/README.md

 ### The application below includes server side integration instead of Local Storage.

 ### Application using Flask back end:
+* *This site will be disabled on Friday 22 June 2018*
 * http://tortellinibroseghini.pythonanywhere.com/

 ## Topics Included: